So—you are being told by your doctor that you may need a hysterectomy?

 We use sharp tools, and there is always a chance that the tool could hit something underneath that nobody wants to be touched–your bowel, your blood vessels, your bladder.
 The 3Bs.

 Hitting a blood vessel can be something like a small vessel under the skin, and leave you with a bruise, or a hematoma (collection of blood)–which can leave you a pretty wicked looking bruise.
+You can also hit any small branch of a blood vessel and have one just not stop bleeding—-transusionmay be needed!

 There are two major blood vessels in your abdomen–your aorta and your vena cava–these are MAJOR vessels, and hitting one is a SERIOUS problem, requiring your belly to be opened FAST to save your life!!